appstonelabgit/apsl_ads_flutter/README.md

 ### Load an ad
 Ad is automatically loaded after being displayed or first time when you call initialize.
-But on safe side, you can call this method.
-This will load both rewarded and interstitial ads.
+As a safety measure, you can call this method to load both rewarded and interstitial ads.
-If a particular ad is already loaded, it will not load it again.
+If an ad is already loaded, it won't load again.
 ```dart
 ApslAds.instance.loadAd();
 ```